WebComponentsGuide/webcomponents.guide/learn/components/lifecycle-reference.md

 }
 ```

-When a document is parsed all of the attributes which are observed will result in a call to
+When a document is parsed all the attributes which are observed will result in a call to `attributeChangedCallback()`.
-`attributeChangedCallback()`.
-This can happen _before_ the element is connected and `connectedCallback` has been called,
+This can happen _before_ the element is connected and `connectedCallback` has been called, so avoid relying on the
-so avoid relying on the element being connected during this time.
+element being connected during this time.

-The `attributeChangedCallback()` will fire whenever `setAttribute`, `removeAttribute`, `toggleAttribute` are called if
+The `attributeChangedCallback()` will be called whenever `setAttribute`, `removeAttribute`, `toggleAttribute` are called
-they are changing an observed attribute.
+if they are changing an observed attribute.

 Attributes are also nodes that can be constructed with [`document.createAttribute()`][createattribute], which returns an
 `Attr` object.
 This `Attr` object can then be applied to the element via `.setAttributeNode()`.
 This will also result in